María Lardizábal

-María Lardizábal (born 15 February 1968) is a Honduran swimmer.
+María Antonia Lardizábal-Krogh (born 15 February 1968) is a Honduran and American swimmer.
 She competed in two events at the 1984 Summer Olympics.
-She was the first woman to represent Honduras at the Olympics.
+She competed for Honduras at the 1984 Summer Olympics and competed in two events.
+After the Summer Games, she enrolled at Florida Atlantic University and joined the swim team.
+With the team, she became the co-captain and was a three-time letter winner.